 Architects often use building engineers to tackle a specific challenge on a building project.
 The architect will incorporate the engineer’s designs into the final design.

 You can search The Chartered Institution of Building Services Engineers (CIBSE) for a building engineer.

 Builders and other tradesmen

-Your choice of builder will be very important as ultimately they will be delivering the final project.
-If you are employing an architect or surveyor to oversee your project they will be able to advise you on your choices.
-It is likely that they will invite local builders to tender for the work and draw up a suitable contract.
+If you are employing an architect or surveyor they can help you with your choices.
+They will invite builders to tender for the work and draw up a contract.

-The Government has set up the TrustMark scheme to help provide guaranteed standards and protection to customers.
-If a firm is TrustMark registered, it is working to a code of practice set down by an approved Scheme Operator and standards that give you greater confidence and protection.
-Click to search for TrustMark certified tradesmen.
+The government’s TrustMark scheme helps guarantee standards and protection to the customer.
+If a firm is TrustMark registered, it is working to a code of practice that gives you greater protection.

 Things to check